neuroevolution-ai/evolution-strategies/README.md

-# Using evolution strategies to train environments
+# Using evolution strategies to train reinforcement learning environments

 This is a fork of the implementation of the algorithm described in [Evolution Strategies as a Scalable Alternative to Reinforcement Learning](https://arxiv.org/abs/1703.03864)